raravena80/blog/content/post/2018-04-16-running-scylla-in-kata.md

 We see that the Op rate is slightly better for a local filesystem compared to a filesystem going through 9p.
 Similar behavior for latency, in this case, the latency is lower for the local fs compared to a filesystem going through 9p.
-Overall, we see less discrepancy between reads and writes compared what we saw initially without tuning.
+Overall, we see less discrepancy between reads and writes compared to what we saw initially without tuning.
 This is mainly attributed to change in VM CPUs and default memory.

 We conclude that tweaking the VM settings in terms of CPUs and memory can give better performance with Kata.
 In the case of raw containers we still see the better performance but this is also partly given that in the raw container case each container has access to all the machine resources and has more direct access to the machine's hardware.